dfelinto/blender-manual/animation/editors/graph/fcurves.rst

 The same goes for all intermediate frames: with just two points, you get a smooth growth from **0** to **10** along the **25 frames**.
-Obviously, if you'd like the frame **15** to have a value of **9**, you'd have to add another control point (or keyframe)…
+Obviously, if you'd like the frame **15** to have a value of **9**, you'd have to add another control point (or keyframe)...

 Settings